 This is a Mac-only Illustrator alternative and it has a host of features that make it very popular.
 A lot of professional designers use Sketch and they consider it to be a good alternative to Photoshop as well as Illustrator.
 A lot of big companies like Sketch too including Facebook, Dropbox, Apple, and Google.

 If you want all the tools to design websites, user interfaces for mobile apps, logo design, icons and more then Sketch is a very good option.
 I was surprised at just how user-friendly it is.
 It took me a little while to get going but not too long.
 I learned to do some great things such as native text rendering and rounding shapes up to the nearest pixel edge.

 If you don’t own a Mac then it is worth setting up a virtual Mac environment on your Windows computer just so that you can use Sketch.
 It is an amazing product for such a low price.

 3. Affinity Designer – $49.99

-The company behind Affinity Designer, Serif, keeps scoring goals with their graphics software.
+The company behind Affinity Designer, Serif, keeps scoring goals with its graphics software.
 This is an excellent Illustrator alternative and you can use it for graphic design as well as drawing.
 There is a version of Affinity Designer for both Windows and Mac computers and at $49.99 it offers incredible value.